Developing our people

 The Equality, Diversity and Inclusion Team are a diverse group of specialist staff based in central professional services and across all three Faculties.
 Your training session will be delivered by colleagues from this experienced team.

-Led by Equality, Diversity and Inclusion Manager, Andrew Grace, the EDI Team are central to the University's commitment to enabling our people to perform their best whilst at the University of Plymouth.
+Led by Equality, Diversity and Inclusion Manager, Ariel Chapman, the EDI Team are central to the University's commitment to enabling our people to perform their best whilst at the University of Plymouth.
 Each EDI advisor will talk from lived experience and deliver your training in a relaxed, comfortable and lively session with opportunity throughout for group discussion.

 Trans Awareness Training